 PhD vs DBA Salaries

 Typically, DBA graduates earn more than business management PhD graduates.
-This is because a DBA focuses on the practical applications of business management, and as such, what students learn can be applied to organisations and their industry.
+This is because a DBA focuses on the practical applications of business management, and as such, what students learn can be applied in professional practice in their industry.

-Due to this practical aspect, DBA graduates become well suited for top leadership positions such as Operation Managers, Managing Directors and CEOs.
+Due to this practical aspect, a DBA graduate becomes well suited for top leadership positions such as Operation Managers, Managing Directors and CEOs.

-On the other hand, a PhD provides graduates with the ability to theorise, understand and develop business management concepts.
-This makes them better suited for roles in academia or research.
+On the other hand, a PhD provides graduates with applied research skills and the ability to theorise, understand and develop business management concepts.
+This makes them better suited for a research or academic career.
 These positions attract less pay compared to leadership roles in large organisations.